 In January 2022, both St. Louis City and St. Louis County implemented EV Ready Ordinances (“EVOs”) requiring certain new construction and major renovation projects to include Electric Vehicle charging infrastructure.
 Failure to comply could result in having your building permit denied or incurring daily fines until the infrastructure is installed.

-NOTE: There is currently legislation pending in the Missouri legislature which would significantly impact these ordinances – and could result in their revocation.
+NOTE: There is also currently legislation pending the Missouri legislature which would significantly impact these ordinances – and could result in their revocation.
 This legislation is discussed further below.

 Local governments across the nation have been enacting EVOs since at least 2017, with larger municipalities slower to implement EVOs until recently due to concerns that an EVO could hinder badly needed real estate development.
 Generally, an EVO is designed to lay the groundwork for future electric vehicle infrastructure by installing the electrical capacity at the most cost effective time: during initial build out or during major renovation.